studio-goliath/goliath-flexslider-gallery/README.md

 Add a gallery to your WordPress post.
 In the settings tab of the gallery choose *type = "slider"*

 You can choose the animation of your slider gallery between *slide* and *fade*

+You can trigger the 'slickRefresh' event with jQuery to refresh the slider when needed (i.e. when slider is hidden).